happypeter/edocs/soho.md

     - not for wool

 ## shelf_box_system
+- PlanA: DIY with round pipe and wood board
+  - abandoned for 2 reasons:
+    - round pipes are not for shelves, shoud use square pipes
-- PlanB: go without DIY
+- PlanC: go without DIY
   - limit the colors to wood+white ONLY
   - use exactly same shelves for similar tasks
   - but for much bigger/smaller/different usecases, I am free to switch to other shelves